Ibrahim Inal: Aftermath

-The rebellion of Ibrahim Yinal also likely encouraged his cousin Qutalmish's rebellion against Alp Arslan and the Crown Prince Suleyman ibn Chagri after Sultan Tugrul's death.
+The rebellion of Ibrahim Yinal also likely encouraged his cousin Qutalmish's rebellion against Alp Arslan.

 Still despite his short comings and rebellions, Ibrahim Yinal is regarded as a hero in Turkic, Seljuk, and Muslim history.
 He was considered (along with Alp Arslan) the best fighter in the Great Seljuk Empire of his time.

 In popular media he is played by Uygar Özçelik in the popular TRT1 drama Alparslan: Buyuk Sulcuklu.